gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `WriteProperties.property(String, Object)` can be used to add a property with a `Callable` or `Object` that can be coerced into a `String`.
 - `WriteProperties.properties(Map<String, Object>)` can be used to add multiple properties as above.

+### Initial support for reproducible archives

+We added initial support for reproducible archives, i.e. the possibility to recreate an archive byte for byte.
+For more information visit the [User guide](userguide/working_with_files.html#sec:reproducible_archives).
+We would love to get feedback from you about that feature!

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.